ccycle/formulative/formulative-examples/visualization-scripts/README.md

 English/[Japanese](README-ja.md)

-Binaries created with `formulative` create individual parent directories under `output/` by default, depending on the configuration file.
-Scripts under `formulative-examples/visualization-scripts/` can search output directories by configuration values and visualize the search results.
-The following sections describe these scripts and provide examples of their use.
+Binaries created with `formulative` generate individual parent directories under `output/` by default, depending on the configuration file.
+By using scripts under `formulative-examples/visualization-scripts/`, you can search output directories by configuration values and visualize the search results.
+The following sections describe usage of these scripts and provide examples of their use.

 ## Querying Database